The average shopping cart abandonment rate globally is 71.18%

 - 21% abandon the site due to complicated or lengthy checkout experiences2

 - 17% cite lack of trust as cause for abandonment, fearing credit card theft or other security concerns2

 Continue to actively track and analyze your shopping cart abandonment rate using the formula above.

-Then, consider deploying this proven this proven shopping cart abandonment recovery strategy, which breaks down how to combat the three distinct stages of abandonment: pre-abandonment, display of abandonment intent, and post-abandonment.
+Then, consider deploying this proven shopping cart abandonment recovery strategy, which breaks down how to combat the three distinct stages of abandonment: pre-abandonment, display of abandonment intent, and post-abandonment.
 By learning about the behavioral characteristics of each group of “abandoners,” you can more effectively tailor segmented experiences and execute personalized campaigns, turning lost sales into conversions.

 A strong triggered email plan can also significantly lower cart abandonment rate.
 In fact, a third of clicks on emails sent post-abandonment lead to a purchase.

 From exit-intent overlays, free shipping thresholds, retargeting ads, popup cart reminders, and more – there are so many ways to minimize revenue loss, many of which you can visualize using this shopping cart abandonment use case tool.